alvinchow86/sqlalchemy-postgres-bigint-id/README.md

 - Fully tested with 100% unit test coverage

 ## Background
-Instagram published an article on how they generate 64-bit database primary keys a while back (https://instagram-engineering.com/sharding-ids-at-instagram-1cf5a71e5a5c).
+Instagram published a blog post on how they generate 64-bit database primary keys a while back (https://instagram-engineering.com/sharding-ids-at-instagram-1cf5a71e5a5c).
 It is based on the Twitter Snowflake scheme, but without requiing a central server, instead we can just use Postgres functions.

 Here are the advantages of this over normal incrementing 32-bit IDs
 - Much larger namespace (you will not run out for many many years)